Table of Contents

 Basemap layers are a kind of map layer that provides a framework on to which you display your dynamic operational information.

 - The basemap serves as a foundation for all subsequent operations and mapping.

-- In utilities applications, a land base of parcel boundaries, buildings, and other built features are often used as a basemap.
+- In utilities applications, a land base of parcel boundaries, buildings, and other built features is often used as a basemap.

 - Many city maps use the street network as a basemap on top of which layers such as incidents and events are displayed.

-ESRI Basemaps is a ready-to-use maps that serve as the geographic foundation.
-It is access a global collection of basemaps with localized languages and geographies, which can be customized to meet your unique needs.
+ESRI Basemaps is a ready-to-use map that serve as the geographic foundation.
+It is accessing a global collection of basemaps with localized languages and geographies, which can be customized to meet your unique needs.